aristanetworks/avd/ansible_collections/arista/avd/molecule/README.md

 When you update a template in `eos_cli_config_gen`, you should report a test case in molecule scenario [`ansible_collections/arista/avd/molecule/eos_cli_config_gen`](./eos_cli_config_gen/).

-1. Create or update a file related to uupdated section under `inventory/host_vars`
+1. Create or update a file related to updated section under `inventory/host_vars`
 2. If section is new, update inventory file to add a new host.
 Host SHALL be the name of your section and also file in your `host_vars`
-3. Run molecule scenario to generate artefacts:
+3. Run molecule scenario to generate artifacts:

 ```bash
 # Move to AVD collection